-As we near the end of the decade I thought it would be helpful for me to share some ideas with you about brain health and optimization.
+As we begin a new decade I thought it would be helpful for me to share some ideas with you about brain health and optimization.
 I always thought that if I avoided risky behaviors and did not have injuries or illnesses that affected the brain I would be alright, but it turns out there is much more to it than that.
 It’s the combination of eating the right food and sleep health that make the difference in brain health for entrepreneurs.

 Scroll to the Bottom to Download Your Complimentary Report on “20 Things You Can Do to Think Better, Be More Productive, and Age Smarter”